moderndatacompany/dataos.info/docs/resources/workflow.md

 <i>optional**:</i> Fields optional for single-run workflows, but mandatory for Scheduled workflows.

-For additional configuration attributes within the Workflow-specific section, refer to the [Attributes in Workflow-specific section YAML configuration.](./workflow/workflow_yaml_attributes_configuration.md#workflow)
+For additional details about the attributes within the Workflow-specific section, refer to the link: [Attributes of Workflow-specific section](./workflow/workflow_yaml_attributes_configuration.md#workflow)

 #### **Configuring the Job-specific Section**